-1ID welcomes new NCOs during Induction Ceremony
+1ID Welcomes New NCOs during Induction Ceremony

 The ceremony, led by U.S. Army Command Sgt.
 Maj.
 Christopher L. Mullinax, the command sergeant major of the 1st Infantry Division and Fort Riley, highlighted the achievement, responsibilities, and honor of joining the corps of the noncommissioned officer.

-"When something doesn't seem right, challenge it," said Mullinax.
-"When there is a better way, say something.
-Demand the best for your Soldiers, and once it's all said and done, when you have spoken and been heard, when your commander says execute, and when the order is given, get the work done."
+"There must be trust which doesn't happen overnight," said Mullinax.
+"With every decision you make, you must always be sincere.
+Take the time to explain the 'why' to your Soldiers.
+Put their needs above your own; be truly selfless."

-The ceremony started with 1st Sgt.’s from across the Division lighting the "NCO" candles.
+The ceremony started with first sergeants from across the Division lighting the "NCO" candles.
 These candles represent the noncommissioned officer corps’ past, present, and future.

-Drill Staff Sgt.
-Jesus Espinosa, an Army internment/resettlement specialist assigned to C. Co., 701st Military Police Battalion, 14th Military Police Brigade, Fort Leonard Wood, Missouri, participated in the ceremony as the Drill Sergeant on duty.
-He set the table of the fallen Soldiers and led the Soldiers in drill and ceremony at the start of the ceremony and thru The Creed of the Noncommissioned Officer.
+Staff Sgt.
+Jesus Espinosa, an Army internment/resettlement specialist and drill sergeant assigned to C. Co., 701st Military Police Battalion, 14th Military Police Brigade, Fort Leonard Wood, Missouri, participated in the ceremony as the Drill Sergeant on duty.
+He set the table of the fallen Soldiers and led the NCOs in drill and ceremony from the start of the ceremony and thru The Creed of the Noncommissioned Officer.

 "Whether it's a small or big task doesn't matter," Espinosa said.
 "Be the team leader you wish you had and take care of people."